fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

 - The Trust Mark MUST NOT be placed on backgrounds that compromise its visibility or legibility.
 Adequate contrast between the Trust Mark and the background MUST be ensured, in line with the Official Resources;

-- The Trust Mark MAY be displayed alongside other actors’ logos, trademarks, or symbols, in accordance with the coexistence specifications regarding proportions and visibility, as defined in the Official Resources.
+- The Trust Mark MAY be displayed alongside other actors' logos, trademarks, or symbols, in accordance with the coexistence specifications regarding proportions and visibility, as defined in the Official Resources.

 Components